pragativprasad/rtdata/README.md

-# rt-data
-Introduction to data necessary to calculate time-varying reproduction rumber (Rt)
+# Introduction to data necessary to calculate time-varying reproduction number.